-There’s a certain irony of a curated list of ‘best punk guitars.’
-After all, punk is a genre founded upon anti-establishment ideals that reject authority.
+There’s a certain irony of a curated list of best punk guitars.
+After all, if punk rejects authority, then any guitar – the more battered, the better – works.
 But not everyone has the devil-may-care attitude of Sid Vicious when it comes to gear and technique.

 From hardcore and Oi! to emo and pop-punk, there are a few considerations to take when looking for a punk rock guitar.
 Good punk guitars have to be: aggressive and high-output, geared towards strumming power chords, and unfussy and uncomplicated.
 Almost all the guitars in this list retail for under $1,000, too, as affordability should be a top priority for true-blue punk rockers.